Martin Skaba: Playing career

+International career

+Skaba played in eight matches for the East Germany national football team from 1958 to 1963.
+Two of these matches were World Cup qualifiers.

+Coaching career

 Skaba continued as a trainer in BFC Dynamo after ending his playing career.
 He coached the reserve team of BFC Dynamo in the second tier DDR-Liga from 1971 to 1974.
-BFC Dynamo II under Skaba won the 1971-72 DDR-Liga Staffel B. Skaba then served as the first assistant coach of Jürgen Bogs in the DDR-Oberliga.
+BFC Dynamo II under Skaba won the 1971-72 DDR-Liga Staffel B.

+Skaba then became the assistant coach of the new coach of the DDR-Oberliga team, Jürgen Bogs, in 1976.
+Skaba served as assistant coach of Bogs until 1980.

 Skaba later went to Mozambique, where he trained local coaches.
 He continued as youth trainer in BFC Dynamo and FC Berlin after returning from Africa.

+Later life

+Skaba died in March 2024, at the age of 88.